-The calibrated first cost estimates are given in Table 5 along with the learning parameters.
+The calibrated first cost estimates are given in Table 6 along with the learning parameters.
 The larger the learning parameter, the greater the cost declines for a given percentage increase in cumulative shipments.
 We are unaware of any studies that apply directly to the type of commercial generating equipment modeled.
 Thus, the beta learning parameters were judgmentally chosen.
-Dutton and Thomas (1984)25 found parameters in the range of those used for the commercial distributed generation technologies to be among the more common values reported in 22 empirical studies covering 108 types of equipment.
-The parameter for micro turbines was assumed so as to yield smaller cost declines since that technology is already the least expensive and similar to gas turbine technology that is much more "mature" than any of the three emerging technologies represented.
+Dutton and Thomas (1984)28 found parameters in the range of those used for the commercial distributed generation technologies to be among the more common values reported in 22 empirical studies covering 108 types of equipment.
+The parameter for microturbines was assumed to yield smaller cost declines than for photovoltaics and fuel cells since that technology is already the least expensive and similar to gas turbine technology that is much more "mature" than any of the three emerging technologies represented.
+The learning parameter for distributed wind turbines is also set to a smaller value, primarily due to uncertainty about opportunities for future cost declines in the tower/turbine unit.